LucasDelfino92/morrowindsharp/moddingmw.md

 ### IN-GAME CONFIGURATION

+Regardless of the extent you've followed this guide through, I recommend making the folllowing in-game adjustments.

 - Under the **Options** menu, go to the **Video** tab.
 - The **Gamma Correction** slider lets you increase/decrease the brightness of your game.
 I like to play Morrowind with the slider roughly 40-45% of the way from left to right, making the game look less washed out.
 - Turn the **Real-time Shadows** slider all the way to the left, disabling them.
 These shadows look pretty bad, are glitchy, and not worth the performance hit.

-Unless explicitly stated, configure these mods through the in-game **Mod Configuration** menu.
+The following mods require additional configuration through the in-game **Mod Configuration** menu.

 **Book Pickup**
 - Set **Pickup by default?** to **No**.